Steaming bowl of birria ramen with stretchy Oaxaca cheese, served with crispy tacos and a side of rich consommé for dipping.

 Grated vs. Hand-Pulled: A Texture War

-That dusty coating on pre-shredded cheese?
-Cellulose powder – nature’s way of saying ‘this will never melt right.’
+Is there a dusty coating on pre-shredded cheese?
+Cellulose powder—nature’s way of saying, ‘this will never melt right.’
 Meanwhile…

 The Underground Cheese Placement